Timeline of atomic models: all atom models in order

 Fixed proportions in compounds

 Dalton proposed the Law of Definite Proportions, which states that elements combine in fixed, constant proportions to form specific chemical compounds.
-This means that the atoms of the elements combine in simple whole numbers to form compounds.
+This means that atoms of elements combine in simple whole numbers to form compounds.

 Law of multiple proportions